shaoner/git-node-deploy/README.md

 ### Content

-- bin/ contains scripts used by the post-receive hook (this is splitted because of sudo)
+- bin/ contains scripts used by the pre-receive hook (this is splitted because of sudo)
 - hooks/ contains the git hook used after a push
 - upstart/ contains the upstart script to put in /etc/init/